 Supavitch Nakburee started off his journey in quantitative finance with MSFE at NYU Tandon in 2020.
 Prior to joining the program, he graduated from Chulalongkorn University in Thailand with Actuarial science and statistics in his undergraduate degree and had an experience of an exchange study semester at Queen’s University at Kingston in Canada.
 Supavitch is driven by his passion for computational finance as it is a tool to manipulate uncertainty and fluctuation of high-frequency movement of financial markets.
 The expectation of random events can derive such an intricate pricing model of financial products that help investors/people deal with unforeseeable circumstances.

-As stepping up to be the President of the Bulls and Bears Club, Supavitch has organized several talks to the FRE student body and aims to bridge a gap between students and industry by inviting valuable speakers on topics based on the student body’s interest.
+As stepping up to be the President of the Bulls and Bears Club, Supavitch has organized several talks for the FRE student body and aims to bridge a gap between students and industry by inviting valuable speakers on topics based on the student body’s interests.